timnw2000/todos/README.md

 A simple command-line utility for managing a ToDo list, using SQLite for storage.

-This Tool can also be used in an collaborative environment.
-By adding the created hidden file `todos.db` to the repository, you can share todos with other, who can also manipulate that file using this command-line-tool.
+This tool offers a dynamic and collaborative approach to task management.
+Designed to operate in a team-based environment, it allows for the integration of a hidden file, named todos.db, into a shared repository.
+This integration is a key feature that enables multiple users to access and update their to-do lists.
+By adding todos.db to the repository, team members can seamlessly share and synchronize their tasks with each other.
+This shared access ensures that everyone in the team is on the same page, as they can view, add, modify, and remove tasks using this same command-line tool.
+This functionality is particularly beneficial in collaborative projects where consistent communication and coordination of tasks are crucial.
+Furthermore, the use of a command-line interface for this tool makes it versatile and suitable for various environments, including software development, project management, and any other team-oriented workspace where task tracking is essential.

 ## Features

 - Initialize a new ToDo list database
 - Add ToDo items with details
-- Show all ToDo items
+- Show ToDo items
+- Update Status of ToDo Item
+- Remove ToDo items and add them to history
 - Show history of completed ToDo items
-- Remove ToDo items and add them to history

-## Classes

-### ToDos

-A class to handle ToDo list operations.

-### ToDo

-A data class for representing a ToDo item.

 #### Fields